Aye-aye: Captive breeding

 The conservation of this species has been aided by captive breeding, primarily at the Duke Lemur Center in Durham, North Carolina.
 This center has been influential in keeping, researching and breeding aye-ayes and other lemurs, including how they develop through infancy.
 They have also revolutionized the understanding of the aye-aye diet.
-Jersey Zoo in the United Kingdom, also plays a big role in the conservation of the species.
+Jersey Zoo also plays a big role in the conservation of the species.
 After importing six aye-ayes from the wild in 1990, they achieved the world's first captive breeding in 1992.
-They also keep the international studbook of the species and manage the European breeding program.
+They also keep the international studbook of the species and manage the European breeding programmme.

+As many as 50 aye-ayes were in zoological facilities worldwide in 2010; this had increased to 62 by 2016.